Published: January 2026

 Windows 10/11:

-- Task Manager
+- To access the Task Manager

-- Startup tab
+- Startup tab,

 What to disable:

-- Adobe updaters
+- Adobe updaters for Epic Games and Steam

-- Random utilities
+- Unrelated utilities

 What NOT to disable: